Clare

 Research interests

-Clare's primary research interest is time and its application in systems change.
-Her work explores the interrelationship between time, space and place through multiple perspectives including systems dynamics; dialectics and change; materialist and multi-dimensional temporalities.
+Clare's primary research interest is time and its application in systems design and innovation.
+Her work explores the interrelationship between place, space and time through multiple perspectives including system dynamics, place narratives and materialism.

 PGR supervision interests